 4. Check for Nagoya Travel Deals

 There are many online marketplaces that sell travel deals to different destinations around the world.
 For Japan, one of my favorites is Get Your Guide.
 Before becoming a partner, I was a customer for many years and can vouch for them 100%.

 Even if I don’t buy anything before a trip, it’s always fun going through their sites just to see what’s available.
 I often learn about attractions and activities that I wouldn’t have known about otherwise.
 Click on the link for a list of Nagoya travel deals on Get Your Guide.

 5. Get Travel Insurance

 The decision to get travel insurance is something we deliberate on before every trip.
 If all we’ll be doing is spending a couple of days eating and shopping in a city like Singapore, then we may not feel the need for it.
 But if we plan on doing anything physical that could get us injured, then we’ll definitely pick up a policy.

-When we do feel the need for insurance, we always get it from World Nomads or SafetyWing.
-They’re both reliable travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for a comparison of the two.
-You can click on the links to get a free quote from World Nomads or SafetyWing.
+When we do feel the need for insurance, we always get it from SafetyWing or Heymondo.
+They’re both popular travel insurance companies used by many long-term travelers.
+Follow the links to get a free quote from SafetyWing or Heymondo.
+Get 5% off on Heymondo when using our link.

 7. Bring the Right Power Adapter